-- In a bowl place the mince, egg, onion, parsley, garlic and salt & pepper.
-Mix together until really well combined.
+- In a bowl, place the ground beef, egg, onion, parsley, garlic and salt & pepper.
+Mix until well combined.

 - Now form into beef burgers, I find 2 Tbsp. is usually enough mix to make one large burger.

-- In a fry pan add about 1 Tbsp. of a paleo friendly fat.
-Personally I use either coconut oil or lard.
+- In a frying pan, add about 1 Tbsp. of a paleo friendly fat.
+Personally, I use either coconut oil or lard.

 - Assemble the burgers with one Portobello mushroom facing down then the baby spinach, avocado, the burger, bacon and then finally the other Portobello mushroom facing upwards.

-- The avocado works both really well either mashed or sliced, personally I prefer it sliced.
-You can also turn it into a guacamole instead.
-If you do end up doing this then you can probably leave the red onion out as well.
+- The avocado works both well either mashed or sliced.
+Personally, I prefer it sliced.
+You can also turn it into guacamole instead.
+If you do end up doing this, then you can probably leave the red onion out as well.

-- Something like the baby spinach can be swapped out for any kind of leafy greens or even just left out completely.
-I personally prefer baby spinach in almost all of my meals.
+- Something like the baby spinach can be swapped out for any leafy greens or even just left out completely.
+I prefer baby spinach in almost all of my meals.

 - The burgers should hold together just fine.
-If you find that they’re starting to fall apart then you may have not worked the mixture enough.
-Also try and resist the urge to play with the food in the pan.
-You should find if you’re cooking on the right temperature you will only need to flip once or twice.
+If you find that they’re starting to fall apart, then you may not have worked the mixture enough.
+Also, try and resist the urge to play with the food in the pan.
+You should find if you’re cooking at the right temperature you will only need to flip once or twice.

-This paleo friendly ground beef recipe is perfect for anyone looking for a delicious recreation of the typical burger meal.
+This paleo friendly ground beef recipe is perfect for anyone looking for a good recreation of the typical burger meal.
 Another one that you should try out eventually is the delicious beef meatballs.
-They’re super easy to quickly cook up and goes amazing with some tomato sauce or paleo ketchup.
+They’re super easy to quickly cook up and goes fantastic with some tomato sauce or paleo ketchup.

 I hope you enjoy this paleo burger as much as I did.
 If you have any feedback, tips, variations or anything else, then please don’t hesitate to leave me a comment below.